 Veronica is known for her expertise in service dogs.
 She developed a certificate program for professional dog trainers in service dog coaching and wrote the book, Service Dog Coaching: A Guide for Pet Dog Trainers.
-She is a frequent contributor to publications in professional organizations including the Association of Professional Dog Trainers and the Pet Professional Guild.
+She is a frequent speaker and writer for professional organizations including the Association of Professional Dog Trainers and the Pet Professional Guild.

 - Certificate in Brain Research in Education from a Washington University program sponsored by the NIH